OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ## Testing notifications

-After you have the functions deployed, you can configure a subscription in Octopus deploy to notify you when a variable has changed.
+After you have the functions deployed, you can configure a subscription in Octopus Deploy to notify you when a variable has changed.

 To configure a subscription click on **Configuration**, then **Subscriptions**, then **ADD SUBSCRIPTION**.